remix-run/remix/docs/guides/single-fetch.md

 If a resource route is intended for consumption by internal Remix APIs, we _want_ to be able to leverage the `turbo-stream` encoding to unlock the ability to stream down more complex structures such as `Date` and `Promise` instances.
 However, when accessed externally, we'd probably prefer to return the more easily consumable JSON structure.
 Thus, the behavior is slightly ambiguous if you return a raw object in v2 - should it be serialized via `turbo-stream` or `json()`?

 To ease backwards-compatibility and ease the adoption of the Single Fetch future flag, Remix v2 will handle this based on whether it's accessed from a Remix API or externally.
-In the future Remix will require you to return your own JSON response if you do not want raw objects to be streamed down for external consumption.
+In the future Remix will require you to return your own [JSON response][returning-response] if you do not want raw objects to be streamed down for external consumption.

 The Remix v2 behavior with Single Fetch enabled is as follows: